mike-gill/geospatial-101/spatial-rels.md

 # Spatial relationships quiz

+A quick quiz to gauge the understanding of spatial relationships.
+The relationships can be tested using the Java Topology Suite Test Builder tool.
+JTS can be downloaded from [http://sourceforge.net/projects/jts-topo-suite/](http://sourceforge.net/projects/jts-topo-suite/).
+Extract the zip, then run bin\testbuilder.bat.

+The section after the quiz explains how to understand the relationships using the DE-9IM model.

 ## Two adjacent polygons
 ```
 A:  POLYGON ((0 0, 10 0, 10 10, 0 10, 0 0))